ntalekt/research/Kubernetes/CKA/questions.md

 -   Which services do we expose?
 NodePort, ClusterIP, LoadBalancer

 -   Do we modify the default resource requests per pod?
 (0.5cpu/256Mb)

+-   Do we use the default scheduler or write our own?